tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 ### Generating Mocks with Mocktail: Stop Writing Boilerplate!

-Writing mock implementations by hand works, but let's be honest, it's tedious.
-For every interface you want to mock, you need to create a struct, implement all methods, handle the function callbacks... it adds up fast.
+Writing mocks by hand gets old fast.
+I've wasted too many hours writing boilerplate `DoFunc` callbacks.

-Enter [**Mocktail**](https://github.com/paperballs/mocktail): a mock generator that creates **strongly-typed mocks** using `testify/mock`.
-Unlike other generators that use string-based method calls (hello, refactoring nightmares!), Mocktail generates typed methods that break at compile time when your interface changes.
+[**Mocktail**](https://github.com/paperballs/mocktail) generates strongly-typed mocks using `testify/mock`.
+The key difference from other generators: it uses typed methods instead of string-based calls.
+When your interface changes, compilation fails.
+No more "forgot to update the mock" bugs.

 #### Installing Mocktail